 For .... student, at least have completed one (1)semester of study and have achieved at least a credit grade average (or equivalent, e.g. a Grade point Average of 3 out of 4) in their studies to be eligible to participate.

-Exchange students must meet the language requirements set by the host university:

-Exchange students seeking admission to the UMY must meet the UMY’s English language requirements for TOEFL 450, or IELTS 5.

-Exchange students seeking admission to ....can choose from among a large number of courses taught in English...
+Exchange students admitted to ....shall choose maximum number of courses taught in English thereby as stipulated by ...

 The universities agree that the objective of this agreement as expressed in clause 1 would not be met in the case of exchange students who already posses a significant connection with the country of the host university.
 Accordingly, a student will not be eligible for selection to the student exchange program if the student is a citizen of the host university’s country has been the student’s country domicile.